motoharu-gosuto/psvpfstools/README.md

 The only purpose of F00D service is to take the given key, encrypt it and give it back.
 F00D service **does not decrypt PFS**.
 To those that are curious - service **does not use PS Vita** as well.

-Typically during decryption process service is called only once to encrypt klicensee that is extracted from zRIF string.
+Typically during decryption process service is called only once to encrypt klicensee that is extracted from zRIF string if you are decrypting gamedata or addcont (unicv.db format).
+Service is called once to encrypt key that is extracted from sealedkey file if you are decrypting savedata, trophies, appmeta, addcont root (icv.db format).

 On Vita - there are 3 hardware implementations of crypto functions:
 - Use key - you have a freedom of giving the key to crypto function and key is used directly.